Richard Akande enters his second season as the head men's and women's tennis coach at North Carolina A&T.

 More than 300 youth tennis players in Greensboro have benefited from Akande’s tutelage.
 Akande has conducted the Richard Akande Tennis Acadmey for more than 20 years.
 In that role, he taught private and group lessons, camps and clinics for adults and youth.
-He also provided complimentary tennis lessons for underprivileged children.
+He also provided complementary tennis lessons for underprivileged children.

 Akande has also been a travel coach for players competing in national tournaments and he supervised United States Tennis Association members in tennis fundamentals and league plays.
 During his career, Akande has also served as the tennis director at Greensboro locations such as Friendly Acres, Hester Park (2008-12) and West Ridge Tennis Club (2000-06).
 Akande has coached 75 players who eventually earned Division I tennis scholarships.